A Sexual Culture of Justice Project

 Led by The UWI, Institute for Gender and Development Studies

-Project Lead Researcher: Dr. Angelique Nixon (Lecturer, IGDS)
+Project Lead Researcher: Dr. Angelique Nixon (Lecturer, The UWI-IGDS)

 Successful Award for “Respect for fundamental human rights and freedoms in Trinidad and Tobago” Human Rights Grant, European Commission, Trinidad and Tobago Delegation

 A Sexual Culture of Justice: Strengthening LGBTQI & GBV Partnerships, Capacity & Efficacy to Promote & Protect Rights in T&T is an activity-based, human rights project funded by the European Union and implemented by The University of the West Indies, Institute for Gender and Development Studies (IGDS).
 The project began in April 2017 and was extended to and completed in March 2021.
 The formal partners included six LGBTI and feminist Civil Society Organisations in Trinidad and Tobago: CAISO, Friends for Life, I Am One, The Silver Lining Foundation, Womantra and the Women’s Caucus.
 Other local and regional partners included the Caribbean IRN, Caribbean Male Action Network, the Equal Opportunity Commission, Say Something TT, and Trinidad & Tobago Transgender Coalition.